 The late Edward Said was a Columbia professor and well-known literary and social critic, as well as a respected music reviewer, and wrote a column appearing in “The Nation.”
 Professor Said authored more than a dozen volumes on everything from the Middle East to English literature.
 Jack Shaheen, emeritus professor of mass communications at Southern Illinois University and author of books like “The TV Arab” and “Reel Bad Arabs: How Hollywood Vilifies a People,” has also been CBS News’ consultant for the Middle East.
 David Adamany was the longest-serving president of Wayne State University in Detroit and currently serves as Temple University’s president.

 For an inspiring success story, try that of writer-lecturer on business and success, Nido Qubein.
 When he came to the United States as a teenager, he could barely speak English.
 He went on to become president of the National Speakers’ Association and the youngest member inducted into the International Speakers’ Hall of Fame.

 The prestigious CFDA Menswear Designer of the Year Award for 1989 and 1990 went to Arab American Joseph Abboud of New York.
 He’s the only designer to win the award two years in a row.
+Jewelry designer Alexis Bittar has also been recognized by the CFDA for best Accessory Designer of of the Year Award in 2010.
 Supermodel YamilaDiaz-Rahi, who is of Lebanese and Spanish descent, landed the coveted Sports Illustrated Swimsuit Issue cover in 2002.
 She has also graced the covers of “Marie Claire,” “Elle,” “GQ,” and “Shape.”

 One of America’s most sought-after hairstylists, Frederic Fekkai,boasts clients such as Claudia Schiffer, Kim Basinger, and Renee Zellweger.